Palo Alto: Security Zones, Profiles and Policies (Rules)

 Security policies (rules) on the palo Alto firewalls are intended to narrow our threat surface.
 As a firewall administrator or technician, please keep in mind that:

 You must have security admin permissions and access to your firewall virtual system (vsys) in order to adjust security policies and profiles.
-Speak to your local firewall admin, or contact email@example.com, if you would like access.
+Speak to your local firewall admin, or contact firstname.lastname@example.org, if you require access.

 Suggestion: Create a tag to assign for each zone for easy management (Navigate to Objects > Tags)